TheProfitPilgrim/mf_research_reports/reports/Indices_Price_vs_Earnings.md

 1. Earnings definitely play a huge role in determining the broad direction of index
 2. Though in the long term the earnings and index moves together, in the short-term there is enough divergence b/w the two both in over and under valuation side
-3. Black swans increase outliers and distort the data - so maybe its better to have a condition to check if its "Normal market" or  a "black swan" and then deal with each seperately
+3. Black swans increase outliers and distort the data - so maybe its better to have a quantitative condition to check if its "Normal market" or  a "black swan" and then deal with each seperately
 4. If blindly betting based on history, its better to be a blind bull rather than a blind bear

 ### *Click on any graph to view it in a new tab*